pingfu/pingfu.github.io/_posts/2026-05-18-safety-framework.md

 In the case of the GriGri, if the user misunderstands its safety properties, it's easy to see how their attention can drift, or brake-hand discipline can soften.
 It also explains why users sometimes start to override cams for convenience, or anthropomorphise the device as "automatic".
 In each case, the lapse in correct operating procedure is underpinned by the dangerously flawed belief that *the GriGri will automatically catch the climber*.

-**Without appreciating that failure modes exist, users often stop actively defend against them.**
+**Without appreciating that failure modes exist, users often stop actively defending against them.**

 Said another way, users will often treat `Level 3: Safety Assisted` devices as `Level 4: Fail-Safe` devices if their failure modes are not apparent during normal use, or cannot be discovered without training.

 And that's a much harder catch in the field, because the user doesn't know what they don't know.
-Asking "can you use that device competently and safely?" turns an honest, well-intentioned answer into something insidiously difficult to verify.
+Asking "can you use that device competently and safely?" yields an honest, well-intentioned answer which is insidiously difficult to verify.

 Does the belayer understand exactly when and how their belay device will fail?
 Hopefully.
 But if they're using a GriGri, that becomes a lot harder to reason about.